 Intended outcome Success criteria Disadvantaged pupils maintain at least the standard of attainment they achieved at the end of the previous year (Reading, Writing, and Maths).
 Those who have 'fallen behind' make accelerated progress and meet or exceed prior attainment standards.
-Data at the end of the academic year (2022-2023) will show that 95-100% of disadvantaged children have made expected progress from the previous summer.
-Data at the end of the academic year (2022-2023) will show that 10-20% of disadvantaged pupils will have made accelerated progress.
+Data at the end of the academic year (2023-2024) will show that 95-100% of disadvantaged children have made expected progress from the previous summer.
+Data at the end of the academic year (2023-2024) will show that 10-20% of disadvantaged pupils will have made accelerated progress.
 Disadvantaged pupils are supported to find a love for reading.
 Children are choosing to read.
 The school offers a wide and varied selection of books to the pupils.
 Parents are more engaged with reading and encourage their children to read more.
 Additionally, parents understand better the value of becoming a reader.
 Children bring in their reading books every day with a further aim being that they achieve a reading age higher than their years by the end of Year 6.
 Pupils and families with identified social, emotional and health needs are well supported.
 The school's safeguarding team supports families and works with their children to alleviate barriers to learning.
-Reviews of engagement of these families will help determine success.
+Reviews of engagement with these families will help determine success.
 Pupils will have a breadth of experiences that enable them to contextualize their learning.
-Weekly outdoor forest school sessions for all children.
 Highly talented music teacher to provide weekly lessons for all children.
 Plus, the opportunity for upper KS2 pupils to attend additional brass instrument lessons.
-Wellbeing of children is at the heart of everything we do.
+All year groups will participate in at least one school trip during the academic year.
+Pupil Premium children have access to these trips for free.
+The wellbeing of children is at the heart of everything we do.
 Additional special event days will take place, including visitors to inspire the children.
 Foundation subjects will be deemed equally important as core subjects and pupils will not miss broad, rich learning opportunities.

-To increase the attendance and punctuality

-of disadvantaged pupils, aiming to meet

-national expectations for attendance /
+To increase the attendance and punctuality of disadvantaged pupils, aiming to meet national expectations for attendance / persistence absence. exceed national attendance averages for --- ---

-persistence absence.